Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Yes, as long as you're using low heat.
 There's no smoking or dangerous fumes with proper low-temperature rendering.
 Your house will smell like cooking beef, which most people find pleasant rather than offensive.

-If you're first time rendering beef fat, use a slow cooker or crockpot.
+If you're rendering beef fat for the first time, use a slow cooker or crock pot.
 It's nearly foolproof and requires minimal monitoring.
-The crock pot on low setting provides consistent, gentle heat that makes successful rendering almost guaranteed.
+The low setting provides consistent, gentle heat that makes successful rendering almost guaranteed.

 Can I render fat from any cut of beef?

 Yes, though different cuts produce different quantities and qualities.
-A cut of beef with a large fat cap—like brisket—provides excellent rendering fat.
+Cuts with a large fat cap—like brisket—provide excellent rendering fat.
 However, suet remains the premium choice for the highest quality tallow.
+See our grass fed beef cuts guide for a breakdown of which cuts carry the most fat.

 Get Started Today

 Rendering tallow from Texas grass fed beef transforms a byproduct into one of your most valuable cooking ingredients.
-To make tallow at home is simple, economical, and gives you complete control over the quality of the fats you feed your family.
+Making tallow at home is simple, economical, and gives you complete control over the quality of the fats you feed your family.